 The university implements a rolling admissions practice.
-A high school senior or a college transfer student may apply any anytime before the beginning of each semester.
+A high school senior or a college transfer student may apply anytime before the beginning of each semester.
 Prospective students are encouraged to complete the application process at least four weeks prior to the start of their intended semester of enrollment.
-Completing the application process early will permit other offices on campus such as Financial Aid, Residents life and Enrollment Advising to communicate with the prospective student in a timely manner.
+Completing the application process early will permit other offices on campus such as Financial Aid, Residents Life and Academic Advising to communicate with the prospective student in a timely manner.